Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

-`csp` is written in Python and C++ with Python and C++ build dependencies.
-While prebuilt wheels are provided for end users, it is also straightforward to build `csp` from either the Python [source distribution](https://packaging.python.org/en/latest/specifications/source-distribution-format/) or the GitHub repository.
+CSP is written in Python and C++ with Python and C++ build dependencies.
+While prebuilt wheels are provided for end users, it is also straightforward to build CSP from either the Python [source distribution](https://packaging.python.org/en/latest/specifications/source-distribution-format/) or the GitHub repository.

 ## Table of Contents